 In this article, we will demonstrate some examples of on-die power rail measurements.
-(For background see [insert headlines and URLs to all the previous blogs in this series]).

 For this project, we will use an Atmel 328 microcontroller demo board, prepared with firmware to control it explicitly for our purposes, and with coaxial cables connected between the I/O pins and the input to the active probes of the scope.
 This interconnect provides a high bandwidth transmission line path for the signals.
 Test equipment for these examples is the Teledyne LeCroy HDO8108A oscilloscope and three Teledyne LeCroy RP4030 active voltage-rail probes (See Figure 1).